-It is important to understand that, because of the wide range of circumstances under which offences occur, there is significant overlap between the lists of offences for which fixed and variable monetary penalties and enforcement undertakings will be available.
-A link to the table of offences10 which identifies the relevant enforcement actions that can be used will be available when the Order is made.
+It is important to understand that, because of the wide range of circumstances under which offences occur, there is significant overlap between the lists of offences for which fixed and variable monetary penalties and enforcement undertakings will be available, as set out in Schedule 4 of the Order.

-Who can action be taken against
+3.10 Who can action be taken against?

-Where an offence has been committed or harm caused by a responsible person carrying on any activity where we are the enforcing authority, we may take enforcement action against the responsible person.
+Where a responsible person has not complied with their environmental responsibilities, we may take enforcement action against that person.
 In general, employers are responsible for the actions of their employees and would be considered as a responsible person where non-compliance is the result of their employees' actions.

-If an investigation identifies a number of persons who are responsible for having committed an offence or offences, and we have enough evidence to take action against each responsible person, we may progress multiple actions.
+If an investigation identifies a number of persons who are responsible for the noncompliance, and we have enough evidence to take action against each responsible person, we may progress multiple actions.

-Other examples of when someone is a responsible person include where an offence has been committed by:
+Other examples of when someone is a responsible person include:

-- A company in circumstances where its directors have also committed an offence.
-We may take action against each of the responsible directors who has committed an offence. - A firm or partnership, in circumstances where individual partners have also committed an offence.
-We may take action against each of the responsible partners who has committed an offence as well as or instead of the firm or partnership. - An unincorporated association, in circumstances where its governing body or management committee, office bearers and/or members have also committed an offence.
+- a company in circumstances where its directors are also legally responsible.
+We may take action against each of the responsible directors; - a firm or partnership, in circumstances where individual partners are also responsible.
+We may take action against each of the responsible partners as well as or instead of the firm or partnership; - an unincorporated association, in circumstances where its governing body or management committee, office bearers and/or members are also legally responsible.
 We may take action against each of the responsible members who has committed an offence as well as, or instead of, the association.

-In summary, for any offence:
+In summary, for any offence we may take:

-- We may take action against each of the responsible persons who have committed an offence. - We may take the same or a different enforcement action or impose the same or a different penalty on each of the responsible persons who have committed an offence.
+- action against each of the responsible persons; - the same or a different enforcement action or impose the same or a different penalty on each of the responsible persons.
 This is to reflect any difference in the behaviour of the different parties involved.

-In practice, this approach could result in actions being taken against company directors and the company itself for the same offence.
+In practice, this approach could result in actions being taken against company directors and the company itself for the same non-compliance.